Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$ transition: Introduction

+The proof of the existence of a critical interaction for the continuous $0-\pi$ transition in the many-body perturbation theory is still missing.
+Vanishing of the energies of ABS beyond the weak-coupling regime in the spin-symmetric solution has not yet been demonstrated.
+It is the aim of this paper to fill this gap and to give a \textit{non-perturbative proof} of the existence of a critical interaction for continuous vanishing of the energies of ABS at the edge of the $0$-phase in the zero-temperature spin-symmetric solution.

-It is the aim of this paper to analyze the perturbation theory in the spin-symmetric state with a non degenerate ground state.
-We use the standard diagrammatic representation of the expansion in the Coulomb repulsion in the Nambu formalism and Matsubara frequencies.
-All the terms of the expansion are eventually analytically continued to real frequencies obtaining thereby their spectral representation.
-We explicitly single out contributions from the gap states to the self-energy in the gap of the impurity one-electron Green function where both are real.
-We derive the asymptotic behavior of the full solution with energies of the Andreev states approaching the Fermi level.
-We show that above a critical interaction the Andreev states cannot peel off from the Fermi level and the spin-symmetric solution with a non-degenerate ground state does not allow for crossing of Andreev states.
-Apart from that we prove that a solution with merged bound and anti-bound Andreev states can coexist with the solution with the split Andreev states.
+We introduce the model and the Nambu formalism in Sec.~\ref{sec:model}.
+We build the standard diagrammatic perturbation expansion in the Coulomb repulsion with Nambu spinors in Sec.~\ref{sec:PE}.
+All the terms of the perturbation expansion in Matsubara frequencies are eventually analytically continued to real frequencies obtaining thereby their spectral representation in Sec.~\ref{sec:SR-AC}.
+Analytic continuation allows us to separate the singular contributions from the isolated gap states from the regular ones due to the continuous band states.
+The gap states carry the positive supercurrent while the band states are responsible for the Kondo screening in the strong coupling.
+We analyze the asymptotic behavior of the full non-perturbative solution with the energies of ABS approaching the Fermi level and determine the critical interaction at which ABS meet, Sec.~\ref{sec:SR-EABS}.
+The behavior of ABS in the weak coupling is numerically resolved in Sec.~\ref{sec:Multiple-EH}.
+The findings of the present paper are summarized in Sec.~\ref{sec:conclusions}.